djones2/djones/README.md

 # djones
-My personal website
-Owned and created by yours truly using HTML, CSS, JavaScript, and React tools.
+My personal website.
+Owned and created by yours truly.
+Created with HTML, CSS, JavaScript, and React tools.